precice/dealii-adapter/docs/adapter-dealii-get.md

 ## Build the adapter

-If you have deal.II and preCICE globally installed in your system, and want a 2D simulation in Debug mode, building the adapter is as simple as `cmake . && make`:
+If you have deal.II and preCICE globally installed in your system and want to run a tutorial, building the adapter is as simple as `cmake . && make`:

 1. Clone the repository:
    ```bash